3 Bachelors

 3 Bachelors is a 2012 Indian Hindi-language romantic comedy film directed by Ajai Sinha and starring Sharman Joshi, Manish Nagpal and Manoj Pahwa in the titular roles with Himani Shivpuri, Raima Sen and Riya Sen.

 Production

 The film began production in 2003 but was delayed for nine years.
 It became ready for release a month after the success of Ferrari Ki Sawaari (2012), also starring Sharman Joshi.
 The makers of Ferrari Ki Sawaari sent a legal notice to the makers of this film for "piggyback[ing]" on that film to promote this one.

 Soundtrack

 The music was composed by Daboo Malik.
-In a music review of the film, a writer from Koimoi wrote that "In all it’s a short and to-the-point album.
-Normally, in a movie of this genre there are lot of songs to lift the movie; however that’s not the case here".
 The songs were shot in Mumbai and Pattaya, Thailand.